endric-daues/ipcauchy/README.md

 ![Screenshot](ipcauchy.jpeg)

-The code contained here follows the theory and numerical study described in (link to paper).
+The code contained here follows the theory and numerical study described in (http://www.optimization-online.org/DB_HTML/2020/06/7858.html).
 Users can download the directory and use the **example.py** file to count solutions to Knapsack instances with a single constraint using a complex path integral that follows a circular, elliptic or shortest path.
 The code is written in Python 3.

 First, the quadpy numerical integration library must be installed.
 Some additional libraries such as gmpy2 and Dijkstar may also require installation.